-Engineer Karen Purcell offers five strategies for sparking and maintaining girls’ interest in science, technology, engineering and math.
-Strategies include introducing girls to STEM subjects as early and often as boys typically are exposed to these subjects, connecting girls with mentors in the field, community groups that support STEM education and national organizations and offering access to special STEM programs.
-Edutopia.org (3/7)
+Five strategies are offered to spark and maintain girls’ interest in science, technology, engineering, and math, including introducing girls to STEM subjects early and often, connecting girls with mentors in the field, involving community groups and national organizations that support STEM education, and offering access to special STEM programs.

-IWITTS helps educators nationwide close the gender gap for women and girls in male-dominated careers -- such as technology, the trades and law enforcement.
-We also work with employers to assist them in integrating women successfully into their male-dominated workplace.
-In particular, we have worked extensively with law enforcement agencies.
+This organization helps educators close the gender gap for women and girls in male-dominated careers – such as technology, the trades, and law enforcement.
+It also works with employers to assist them in integrating women successfully into male-dominated workplaces.

-Education institutions that sponsor Carl D. Perkins funded programs for nontraditional career options.
-The web site is designed to provide timely and useful resources to support the mission of building a nontraditional workforce through expanded educational and career opportunities for students.
+This project provides technical assistance to NYS CTE Programs that sponsor Carl D. Perkins funded programs for nontraditional career options.
+The website provides resources to support the mission of building a nontraditional workforce through expanded educational and career opportunities for students.

 The IAED Mentorship Program was created with the goal to provide mentors to ACTE members interested in IAED and to encourage ACTE members interested in IAED to pursue leadership roles in ACTE.